Coin Rarities & Related Topics: News and Analysis regarding scarce coins, markets, and coin collecting #160

 Certainly, these are among the famous and curious pieces in the history of American coins and patterns.
 How will the Garrett-Perschke Quint fare at auction?

-Note: This analysis of the Garrett-Perschke Quint was written and published prior the sale of this piece at auction.
+Note: This analysis of the Garrett-Perschke Quint was written and published prior the sale of this piece at auction [in 2013].
 I covered the results of this auction, Million Dollar Items Lead Central States Auction, Part 1.